Updated: 11 June 2018

 This policy outlines the requirements for the assessment and approval of family/whānau caregivers, non-family/whānau caregivers, and domestic and inter-country adoptive parents.

-Applicant refers to: adoption and caregiver applications.
+Applicant refers to: adoption and/or caregiver applications.

 Adoptive parent refers to: both domestic and inter-country adoption.